Southern California University of Health Sciences: Undergraduate program

-Master's Programs
+Master's programs

-SCU offers five master's degree programs: Master of Acupuncture and Chinese Herbal Medicine, each of which are regarded by the mainstream medicine and science communities as pseudoscience; Master of Science in Medical Science; Master of Science in Genetic Counseling; Master of Science in Human Genetics & Genomics; and Master of Science: Physician Assistant.
+SCU offers five master's degree programs: Master of Acupuncture and Chinese Herbal Medicine, both of which are regarded by the mainstream medicine and science communities as pseudoscience; Master of Science in Medical Science; Master of Science in Genetic Counseling; Master of Science in Human Genetics & Genomics; and Master of Science: Physician Assistant.

-The College of Acupuncture and Traditional Chinese Medicine, both of which are regarded by the mainstream medicine and science communities as pseudoscience, is a nine-trimester program accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM), the recognized accrediting agency for the approval acupuncture and oriental medicine programs.
+The College of Acupuncture and Traditional Chinese Medicine is a nine-trimester program accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM), the recognized accrediting agency for the approval acupuncture and oriental medicine programs.
 It is also approved by the California Acupuncture Board.